• About Us

 Scriptural Affirmations and Blessings to Speak Over Your Children

 I grew up hearing a “blessing” from my mom every night before we headed off to sleep.
 This simple ritual was one that still echoes in my heart.
 She would come into our room to check on us and then she’d say “Sueña con los anjelitos.” as she headed out.
-It was a part of our night time ritual.
+It was a part of our nighttime ritual.

 Praying Scripture

-Scriptural Affirmations & Blessings
+Scriptural Affirmations

 That’s when I started my morning blessing and speaking scriptural affirmations over my children.
 Through the years I have learned what works best for our family and my personality.
-I’m going to share with you what works for me so you may find that this “format” doesn’t fit your family and that’s fine.
+I’m going to share with you what worked for us so you may find that this “format” doesn’t fit your family and that’s fine.
 But don’t let the format keep you from doing what’s really important and that’s speaking scriptural affirmations over your children.

-Scriptural affirmations remind our children who God is and who they belong to.
-They speak truth from God’s word about who they are and what you hope for them to become as men of Christ.
 If you want to do the scripture affirmation and blessing all at once you can combine it.
-The biggest difference between a blessing and scriptural affirmation is a blessing can be based on scripture but it doesn’t have to be and it’s the same phrase repeated over.
+The biggest difference between a blessing and scriptural affirmation is a blessing isn’t necessarily scripture (but it can be) and it’s the same phrase repeated over and over again.
 A scriptural affirmation has to be scripture and it affirms who they are in Christ and who God is.
 And it can be a different verse each time.

 Construct Your Own Scriptural Affirmations